kristine-loh/kristine-loh.github.io/_pages/leadership.md

  * Organized and hosted three virtual panels to discuss multiple aspects of college life for women in STEM (2021)

 **American Institute of Chemical Engineers**<br/>
+Education Division Communications Committee Team Member and Twitter/X Lead | December 2022 to Present
+ * Create graphics for AIChE conferences and EdDiv events
+ * Manage Twitter/X account and create content for the EdDiv community

 Minority Affairs Committee Communications Team Member | May 2020 to July 2021
  * Created graphics and flyers for event promotion on social media
  * Compiled and created quarterly newsletter ([Fall 2020 Newsletter](https://www.aiche.org/sites/default/files/community/163461/aiche-community-site-newsletter/1434866/fall2020macnewsletter.pdf))